 Safety Sensitive Employee(s) means CAP employees who are identified in Section B of Attachment A of this written program.
 This listing is essentially all employees that are in Safety-Sensitive positions.
-These employees are not responsible for cleaning up blood or other potentially infectious materials, but may potentially be exposed during the course of providing first aid.
+These employees are not responsible for cleaning up blood or other potentially infectious materials but may potentially be exposed when providing first aid.